 Pop Pop’s Italian Ice

 You didn’t think I’d forget dessert, did you?
 Pop Pop’s Italian Ice was established in 1997 and is based in Albuquerque.
 Although they used to be brick and mortar, their new food truck is the perfect complement to the scene.
 They offer rotating flavors of some of the best Italian Ice I’ve tried.

 Additionally, Pop Pop’s offers snacks like popcorn, chips, and soft drinks, but you visit them for the frozen treat!
 You can order online, by the tub, or visit the truck wherever they are serving it up.

 Check them out on Instagram for weekly location schedules and flavor choices @poppops_italianice

-Keep checking back for the next Five Food Trucks we try!
-I have a growing list to get out and experience (socially-distantly, of course).
+I have a growing list to get out and experience.
 I can’t wait to taste everything Albuquerque food trucks have to offer.
+Check out Part 2 and Part 3 here!
 Comment below with some of your favorite local food trucks.